 An important role supported by Services to Schools

 Being a school loan coordinator is an opportunity to take a leadership role in resourcing teaching across your school.
-You will also learn more about the books and resources that support student inquiry and reading engagement.
+They'll also learn more about the books and resources that support student inquiry and reading engagement.

 To use National Library's lending service, your school needs to nominate up to 2 loan coordinators.